-Phone-preference panelists made up 6% of the sampled respondents.
-Phone-preference respondents were dialed on average 4.2 times during the field period.
-Starting on Thursday June 16, web-preference panelists for whom NORC had a phone number were also called to encourage response.
+Phone-preference panelists made up 6.1% of the sampled and invited respondents.
+Phone-preference respondents were dialed on average 8.6 times during the field period in attempts to complete the survey by telephone.
+All web-preference panelists for whom NORC had a phone number were also called to encourage response.
 These web panelists were allowed to complete the survey via phone if convenient.

-Respondents were offered the cash equivalent of \$5 for completing the survey.
-Toward the end of the field period, the incentive was increased to the cash equivalent of \$10 to boost cooperation, as documented in the above timeline.
+White, Non-Hispanic respondents and Black respondents from the youth sample were offered the cash equivalent of \$3 for completing the survey.
+Asian, Non-Hispanic respondents and Black respondents from the AmeriSpeak sample were offered the cash equivalent of \$5 for completing the survey.
+Hispanic respondents were offered the cash equivalent of \$10 for completing the survey.
+Toward the end of the field period, the incentive for Black respondents from the AmeriSpeak sample was increased to the cash equivalent of \$10 to boost cooperation, as documented in the above timeline.